128technology/docs/docs/cc_fips_intro.md

 The software is Juniper SSR software v6.2.3-14R2.
 The software is deployed in an ISO package file, which includes Enterprise Linux 7.9 with kernel version 4.18.0.

 The SSR security guidance documentation (this guide, the SSR Common Criteria Installation and User Guide V1.0) is delivered to all users.
-To achieve Common Criteria compliance, the SSR network must at all times be deployed and operated in accordance with this document.
+To achieve Common Criteria compliance, the SSR must at all times be deployed and operated in accordance with this document.
 The SSR Common Criteria Installation and User Guide V1.0 is a Common Criteria Guidance Supplement which extends the existing manuals and other product documentation.
 The SSR Common Criteria Installation and User Guide applies to the above listed hardware.

 SSR devices are provisioned and configured by the user as a Session Smart Router (SSR) or into a Session Smart Conductor (Conductor).
 The Router implements the data plane and control plane functions and performs most functions.
 The Conductor implements a centralized management and policy engine allowing provisioning and management of several Routers.
 A Conductor also acts as an information aggregation repository.